cloudflare/cloudflare-docs/content/magic-wan/zero-trust/cloudflare-gateway.md

 [Cloudflare Gateway](/cloudflare-one/policies/gateway/), our comprehensive Secure Web Gateway, allows you to set up policies to inspect DNS, network, HTTP, and egress traffic.

 You can apply network and HTTP Gateway policies alongside [Magic Firewall](/magic-firewall/) policies (for L3/4 traffic filtering) to Internet-bound traffic or private traffic entering the Cloudflare network via Magic WAN.
-[DNS filtering](/learning-paths/dns-filtering/) requires using Cloudflare’s DNS resolver.
+[DNS filtering](/learning-paths/dns-filtering/) requires using Cloudflare's DNS resolver.

 ## HTTPS Filtering